Blind customers locked out by bank web upgrades

 Halifax acknowledges there has been a problem and says it was fixed quickly.

-UK Finance, which represents the banks, says: "he industry is committed to ensuring services are accessible to everyone and any temporary issues that do arise are resolved as soon as possible."
+UK Finance, which represents the banks, says: "The industry is committed to ensuring services are accessible to everyone and any temporary issues that do arise are resolved as soon as possible."

 Early consultation